R&D Project

 Summary of the project

-We aim to construct a testbed for a universal quantum communication network, which is the key technology of a distributed large-scale quantum computer (QC).
-We will integrate hardware & software to demonstrate the principles & techniques of communication architecture & protocols, with the ultimate goal of practical implementation.
-The outcomes of this project will not only contribute to the distributed large-scale QCs but also lead to the quantum internet.
-By achieving a symbiotic relationship between the two, we will contribute to the realization of a world where quantum information can be freely available.
-We will proceed with a two-pronged strategy, which involves implementing & demonstrating the principles & technologies of the entire system on a small scale using the testbed, and validating scalability using simulations.
+Our goal is to construct a universal quantum communication network testbed.
+These networks are one of the key technologies necessary for the realization of large-scale, distributed quantum computers (QCs).
+We will integrate hardware and software to demonstrate the principles and techniques of communication architecture and protocols, with the ultimate goal of practical implementation.
+This project's results will contribute not only to the development of large-scale, distributed quantum computers, but also the implementation of a quantum internet, helping make real the dream of a world where quantum information flows freely.
+We will proceed with a two-pronged strategy, which involves implementing and demonstrating the principles and technologies of the entire system on a small scale using the testbed, and validating scalability using simulations.

 Milestone by year 2030